How to mitigate Kubernetes runtime security threats

 Beyond the examples above, runtime security can monitor other critical activities, such as network calls, file creation and access to sensitive files, as we will demonstrate in the hands-on example with Tetragon.

-How eBPF is powering the Runtime Security space
+How eBPF is powering the runtime security space

 Central to runtime security is a technology called eBPF (Extended Berkeley Packet Filter).
 For readers unfamiliar with it, eBPF is a technology that extends the Linux kernel to allow sandboxed programs to run within the operating system.
 It provides powerful capabilities like syscall monitoring and network tracing, which are critical for runtime security.
 Explaining ePBF can be tricky, checkout this article for a more in depth explanation.